puppetlabs/puppetlabs-registry/README.markdown

 Lists the name of the registry value(s) to manage.
 This will be copied from the resource title if not specified.

 You can also use this parameter to set a specific registry value as the default value for the key.
-To do so you must name the value `'(default)'`.
+To do so you must name the value '(default)'.

     registry::value { 'Setting0':
       key   => 'HKLM\System\CurrentControlSet\Services\Puppet',